EHansonn/mal-score-adjuster/README.md

 Calculated output should be stored in `output/adjusted-scores.json`

-I believe that anime ratings on MAL, over time, has become inflated.
-For example a show that recieves an 8.5/10 in 2025 probably would of gotten a 7-7.5/10 a decade earlier.
+I believe that anime ratings on MAL, over time, have become inflated.
+For example a show that receives an 8.5/10 in 2025 probably would have gotten a 7-7.5/10 a decade earlier.

-Mainly just a proof of concept demo i'm playing around with.
-For example in 2013, Attack On Titan, recived around an 8.56.
-It had an insane budget, with increadible animation, and a unique story.
-Now compare it with any show that recieved above an 8.5 rating in 2025.
-Theres no comparison in my mind which show should have a higher rating.
+Mainly just a proof of concept demo I'm playing around with.
+For example in 2013, Attack on Titan received around an 8.56.
+It had an insane budget, with incredible animation, and a unique story.
+Now compare it with any show that received above an 8.5 rating in 2025.
+There's no comparison in my mind which show should have a higher rating.
 Don't take it too seriously!
 Whatever results this shows is 100% biased towards my opinions and most likely not realistic.